 An “anchor” incision is one of the most commonly used techniques during this surgery.
 An incision is made around the areola, which extends down to follow the natural curve and crease of the breast.
-It is also referred to as a vertical “T”.
-Once the breast is resized and reshaped, the nipple and areola will be repositioned and then the lift will be performed so the breast sits higher on the chest.
+It is also referred to as a vertical “T.” Once the breast is resized and reshaped, the nipple and areola will be repositioned and then the lift will be performed so the breast sits higher on the chest.
 The incisions will generally include absorbable stitches on the inside of the breast.
 There are variations to this incision pattern that can be used depending on breast size and aesthetic goals.

-For the first several weeks, patients will be directed to wear a surgical bra or compression garment.
-Most patients are able to return to work within 1-2 weeks, and may begin exercising by 4-6 weeks.
+For the first several weeks of breast reduction recovery, patients will be directed to wear a surgical bra or compression garment.
+Most patients are able to return to work within 1-2 weeks and may begin exercising after 4-6 weeks.
 The visible results of a breast reduction will be immediate.
 However, it may take 6 months or longer for nipple sensitivity to return.

 Because larger breasts sometimes create physical problems for women, insurance may cover a portion of breast reduction surgery.
 Insurance coverage does vary, thus patients should confirm with their provider as to what will or will not be covered.
 After the initial consultation, our office will be able to submit an official surgery recommendation letter to the insurance company to assist in gaining coverage.
 Our billing and insurance coordinator will work with each patient on this.